bxparks/rpn83p/docs/DEVELOPER.md

    the app flash memory size by at least 13084 bytes (most likely another flash page, so 16 kiB).

-   I'm not sure if the increase in flash size is worth it, but the `PRIM` function could be made blindingly fast, finishing the toughest prime factor problem (of less than `2^32`) in about 4 seconds (13.0/3.3) on a TI-84+ calculator.
+   As far as I know, using a precalculated table of prime numbers would be the fastest algorithm, and no further improvements can be made.
+That means that the toughest prime factor problem (factorizing `65521*65521`) could be done in about 2.9s (9.5/3.3) on a TI-84+ calculator.
+However, I don't think the difference between 9.5s and 2.9s is worth the extra 16kiB of flash memory.

 ## TVM Algorithms